 - Conflict of interest… and more

-- Government bid protest appeals to the federal circuit courts
+- Government contract appeals to the federal circuit courts

 For a Free Confidential Consultation, Speak with experienced government contract bid protest attorneys at 1-866-601-5518.

 Government Contract Bid Protest Litigation Experience

-Our government protest consultants and lawyers use our thirty-plus years of government procurement experience to help GAO protest clients to navigate through complex and sometimes confusing bid regulations.
-This includes rules on getting required debriefings, deciding on the best course of action to take.
+Our government contracting bid protest lawyers use our thirty-plus years of government experience to help contractors to navigate through complex and sometimes confusing bid protest regulations.
+This includes rules on getting required debriefings and deciding on the best course of action to take.
 As a government contract law firm, we litigate matters at the Court of Federal Claims and have also litigated protests.
 We also appeal government contract protest disputes from the Court of Federal Claims to the U.S. Court of Appeals for the Federal Circuit.